LabKey/glass-components/packages/components/docs/dropdowns.md

 # Dropdown Menu Components
-### DropdownButton, DropdownAnchor, SplitButton, and MenuItem
+### DropdownButton, DropdownMenu, SplitButton, and MenuItem

 We have an internal set of components for creating Bootstrap Drodpown menus.
 This set of comoponents is similar to the react-bootstrap components, but differs in a few critical ways.
 Most notably our internal components do not require an